-St. Anne’s Statement of Our Commitment to Diversity
+St. Anne’s Commitment to Diversity, Equity, and Inclusion

 St. Anne’s is committed to nurturing a learning community that is free from intolerance and prejudice.
 We seek to witness to the splendor of God’s creation and to honor the dignity of the individual human spirit by including faculty, students, administrators, staff, and trustees from diverse cultural, racial, religious, family and economic backgrounds in our community.
 The rich diversities of people and the many perspectives they bring serve to enhance the quality of educational experiences at our school.
 An active diversity committee including teachers, parents and board members meets regularly.